 In this post, I’m sharing some of the mistakes I made in my own budgets and some of the reasons your budget might not be working.

 You aren’t being realistic with your expenses

-One of the most common reasons that budgets fail is because people just aren’t realistic when they’re making a plan for their money.
+One of the most common reasons that budgets fail is that people just aren’t realistic when they’re making a plan for their money.

 Here’s what happens most often.
 Suppose I start tracking my expenses and realize my husband and I have been spending $750 per month eating out.
-I panic, and start budgeting $50 per month to eating out.
+I panic and start budgeting $50 per month for eating out.